How to Sell B2C Products with Content Marketing

-Most of the time, the industry sticks to talking about B2B and content marketing; however, a buyer is a buyer.
+Most of the time, the industry sticks to talking about B2B content marketing; however, a buyer is a buyer.
 Today’s consumer is savvy, discerning, and cares about a brand’s story just as much as the product.

 - Today’s consumers digitally research products before they buy them, making the need for content even greater.